Bloody Mary (song): Live performances

 Gaga performed "Bloody Mary" during her third headlining concert tour, the Born This Way Ball (2012–2013).
 She wore a white dress and helmet, and appeared with two female dancers who were dressed in the same outfit.
 The three women moved around a circular runway on remote-controlled platforms, creating an illusion of the performers floating above the stage.
 Gaga's male dancers wearing miniskirts followed them.
 The Line of Best Fit's Charlie Ivens said Gaga appeared as a "cosmic beekeeper" during the "absurdly bouncable beats" of the song.
 According to Chase Wade of The Dallas Morning News; "'Bloody Mary' unnerved as she delivered operatic vocals in an all-white gown while gliding like some kind of automaton bride".

-"Bloody Mary" was also included on the set list of the Joanne World Tour (2017–2018), Gaga's fifth concert tour, in which she performed the song while wearing a bold red Norma Kamali "sleeping bag" puffer coat with a 10 foot-long train and an eye mask.
+"Bloody Mary" was also included on the set list of Gaga's fifth headlining concert tour, the Joanne World Tour (2017–2018).
+During the show, she performed the song wearing a bold red Norma Kamali "sleeping bag" puffer coat with a 10 foot-long train and an eye mask.
 She was accompanied by her dancers wearing outfits in matching colors.
-Lauren Alexis Fisher of Harper's Bazaar said Gaga brought back "the avant garde looks she's always embraced" with the outfit, following a more-stripped-down era in her career.
-Variety Alex Stedman called the inclusion of the track on the setlist a "welcome surprise".
+Lauren Alexis Fisher of Harper's Bazaar said the singer brought back "the avant garde looks she's always embraced" with the outfit, following a more-stripped-down era in her career.
 Mikael Wood from the Los Angeles Times said Gaga's "Bloody Mary" performance "had the look of a spirited satanic orgy", and noted it provided "the elaborate set pieces her fans expect".
 According to Tom Murray from the Edmonton Journal, during the song, Gaga's dancers were "tumbling after her like the asylum inmates in Marat Sade".

+In 2025, Gaga performed a set of promotional concerts for Mayhem, including a headlining set at Coachella 2025, where "Bloody Mary" was the opening song.
+She appeared on stage in an enormous crimson-color hoop skirt–reminiscent of the Tudor era– that stretched three stories high.
+The dress was later revealed to conceal a birdcage with her backup dancers locked inside.